uio-bmi/immuneML/docs/source/galaxy.rst

 Subsequently, immunology experts without machine learning background can follow these instructions:

-- :ref:`Classify immune repertoires` (Galaxy tool) - a tool with an easily interpretable user interface for repertoire classification (e.g., immune status prediction).
+- :ref:`Train immune repertoire classifiers` (Galaxy tool) - a tool with an easily interpretable user interface for repertoire classification (e.g., immune status prediction).

-- Classify immune receptors (Galaxy tool) - coming soon
+- :ref:`Train immune receptor classifiers` (Galaxy tool) - a tool with an easily interpretable user interface for antigen binding prediction

 Alternatively, CLI equivalent tools based on the YAML specification can be run using the following instructions

--  :ref:`How to run an analysis in Galaxy` - a tool that can perform any analysis immuneML supports using a Galaxy collection created in the
-‘Create dataset’ Galaxy tool or raw files and a YAML specification.
+-  :ref:`How to run an analysis in Galaxy` - a tool that can perform any analysis immuneML supports using a Galaxy collection created in the ‘Create dataset’ Galaxy tool or raw files and a YAML specification.

-Galaxy tutorials:

 .. toctree::
   :maxdepth: 1